 LISTEN 0 128 *:80 *:* users:(("traefik",pid=450,fd=3))Without configuration file or option, Traefik will listen (by default) on the port 80/TCP.
 There is no automatic redirection, no TLS section, no redirection to your internal services, no dashboard…

-Let’s copy the binary to a specific path, with the needed rights for “root”:
+Let’s copy the binary to a system path with the needed rights:

-cp /tmp/traefik /usr/bin/.
+cp /tmp/traefik /usr/local/bin/.

 Like docker version, Traefik is owned by the user “traefik” — its default folder is /etc/traefik for its configuration files.
 After downloading the binary, you have to create this configuration (example):